hknutzen/Netspoc/technical.markdown

 cluster.
 Zone clusters contain zones connected by semi-managed routers and delimited by managed routers.

-{% include image.html src="./images/zone_cluster.png" description="Zones: Netspoc representation vs. user view." %}
+{% include image.html src="./images/zone_cluster.png" title="" description="Zones: Netspoc representation vs. user view." %}

 To generate zone clusters, the zones are processed.
 If a zone is found that is not included in a cluster, a new cluster object is